 SHINY_LOG_LEVEL: "debug"

-For container-specific security considerations (volume mounts, root access, container escapes), see Security Considerations.
+For the security side (volumes, root, escapes), see Security Considerations.

-Container daemon must be running.
-If Docker Desktop is not started, the app will display an error directing the user to start it.
-There is no way for the Electron app to start the daemon automatically.
+The daemon must be running first.
+If Docker Desktop is off, the app surfaces a lifecycle error asking the user to start it. shinyelectron cannot start the daemon on their behalf.